MagnaXSoftware/Gitorium/INSTALL.md

 INSTALLATION
 ============

-If you have the source distribution of Gitorium, you need to compile it prior to using it.
-At the moment, Gitorium is compiled on Ubuntu 12.04, 12.10 and 13.04 in both amd64 and i386 configurations.
+If you have the source distribution of Gitorium, you need to compile it.

 Requirements
 ------------